GeekVisit/uproot/README.md

         cat *infile.openwrt >> /etc/config/dhcp
     ````

     **WARNING: Be sure that there are two `>>`, otherwise the dhcp file will be overwritten instead of appended.
-Thus the recommended backup!**
+Thus the recommended backup!
+To merge [will remove duplicates] instead of append, see step 4.**

+4. **ALTERNATIVELY**, you can download the `dhcp` file to your local computer, merge the import file using `uprt`, then upload the resulting `dhcp.openwrt` file with the resulting merged file (you'll need to rename the output file to `dhcp`).
+The advantage of this is you'll be able to sort the static leases by IP address and `uprt` will also automatically take care of duplicates (please see `uprt -h` for sorting and append options).
+Example:

+    1. On local computer:

+          ````bash
+              uprt infile.openwrt -g o -m dhcp -b dhcp
+          ````

+    2. Upload dhcp.openwrt to your router, remove the "openwrt" and replace /etc/config/dhcp.

+          ````bash
+          cp /etc/config/dhcp /etc/config/dhcp.original
+          cp /etc/config/dhcp.openwrt /etc/config/dhcp
+          ````

-4. Reboot the router.
+5. Reboot the router.
 Your static leases should appear under the `Services` tab in the browser interface.

-5. **TIP:** If you have any issues with the above, login using your browser to your router.
+6. **TIP:** If you have any issues with the above, login using your browser to your router.
 Static leases should appear in `Network->DHCP and DNS->Static Lease`.
 If you don't see the imported leases, repeat steps, viewing the browser window as you make them.
 After the static leases appear, click `Save & Apply` on the`DHCP and DNS` web page.

 ### Video Demo of Open-WRT import

   [![Youtube Demo of OpenWrt Import](readme-pics/openwrt-youtube-thumb.jpg)](https://www.youtube.com/embed/c-3m4Lm-XjA)

+## OPNsense

-## OPNsense - Exporting
+### OPNsense - Export

 1. Log in to your OPNsense router and navigate to System->Configuration->Backups.